omairaslam/Clipboard-Monitor/docs/LATEST_UPDATES.md

 - **Input Validation**: User-friendly dialogs with comprehensive validation
 - **Export/Import**: Save and load configuration profiles
 - **Reset Options**: One-click restoration to default settings

-## 📝 Logging Overhaul & Configuration Improvements (June 2025)

-- **Rich and all colorized/ANSI logging removed**.
-All logs are now plain text with timestamps and log levels.
-- **Enhanced log format**: Logs now feature padded log levels, section separators, and multi-line support for improved readability.
-- **All logging uses log_event/log_error**: Ensures consistent formatting and separation of output and error logs.
-- **All config options settable from Preferences**: Every option in `config.json` can now be changed from the menu bar Preferences menu.
-- **No logging for update_recent_history_menu**: All logging related to this function has been removed for clarity and performance.

 ---